InfinityNess/GelatekReanimateEdit/README.md

 ![Default](https://user-images.githubusercontent.com/76650942/178831019-819f6dd5-9a22-4d6c-8495-6b4ab1df57af.png)

 # Gelatek Reanimate!
-This is the one of the best reanimate I ever made, it's stablest and less jittery from my other reanimations!
+This is the one of the best reanimates Gelatek ever made, it's extremely stable and less jittery from Gelateks other reanimations!
 It Has:
 - Better Source Code,
 - Optimized,
 - R6 and R15 Support,